A colorless Masters? Augusta's azalea angst

 But that beautiful backdrop to the year's first major could look a little barren this time around, due to an unseasonal stint of warm weather in Georgia.

-Spring's early arrival has seen temperatures regularly peaking into the mid-80s Fahrenheit in Augusta, and the azaleas have bloomed early.
+Spring's early arrival has seen temperatures regularly peaking into the mid-80s Fahrenheit in Augusta, and the flowers have bloomed early.

 A reporter at the local Augusta Chronicle offered up some pictorial evidence of this potential blow to Augusta's aesthetics.